 Another place to satisfy the need for time in the water is Chileno Beach (Playa el Chileno) which sits halfway to San José del Cabo.
 The beach is surrounded by some of the finest resorts in Los Cabos and is groomed every day.
 Also, Chileno's calm bay claims to be the best snorkeling spot in the area, with colorful tropical fish, sea urchins, lobster, and stingray sightings.
-Besides all the perks, the place is still less touristy than El Medano, except on the weekends when the beach is more crowded than usual.
+Besides all the perks, the place is still less touristy than El Medano, except on weekends when the beach is more crowded than usual.
 So better come on weekdays.

 Non-swimmable beaches: Pedregal & Costa Azul

-Los Cabos has other famous beaches such as Pedregal Beach in Cabo San Lucas or Costa Azul Beach in San José del Cabo.
+Los Cabos has other famous beaches, such as Pedregal Beach in Cabo San Lucas or Costa Azul Beach in San José del Cabo.
 Despite great popularity, these two spots are off-limits for swimmers.
 However, these two locations are excellent surfing destinations.
 If you're not into extreme watersports, feel free to walk to the beaches to sunbathe and enjoy the sceneries.

 Best time for resting on Cabo beaches